opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 m.loginHeader({ name: "Samuel" }) // Hello Samuel, please login to continue.
 ```

-If you want to choose between messages at runtime, you can create a record of messages and index into it.
+To choose between messages at runtime create a map of messages and index into it.

 ```ts
 import * as m from "./paraglide/messages.js"